david-sawatzke/swm050-rs/README.md

 # swm050 device crate

+This uses the original "SWM050.svd" file with a few patches applied.

+The original svd file is formatted using `xml_pp`.

-Currently using the unpatched original svd file "swm050".
-This is under a proprietary library.
+The original file has a proprietary license.
 As the resulting crate is only using the information from the svd file, I believe it to not fall under this license (but this is not legal advice, I'm not in any way, shape or form a lawyer).

 ## License